 Now to address a bit of absurdity: naturists/nudists do not live in colonies.
 What, exactly, is a nudist colony?
 We’re not a nation of people.
 We can’t show up on some distant shore to plant a flag for our people.
 In reality, nudists/naturists are everywhere.
 If you don’t immediately dress after taking a shower, you might be a nudist yourself.
 People also think we like to move in circles.
 They say we “parade” around in the nude, like we’re putting ourselves on display.
 We are equated to flashers, to attention grabbers, or strippers.
 They think we want to shock and offend people with our genitals.
 But nothing could be further from the truth.
 Visit any clothing optional beach and you will always find the naked people at the very far end, often in hiding.
 Typically, we get the worst parts of the coast, with the rocks and the urchins and the seaweed, because we do not want to offend anyone or draw attention to ourselves.

 So if it’s not about sex, gawking or showing off, what’s the point?
 Answering that question is like answering why it’s fun to dance, or to swim, or to bike.
 You just have to experience it to understand.
 You’ve probably been a naturist at some point in your life already and forgotten.
 You weren’t born ashamed of your body.
 Take a diaper off a toddler and watch how joyfully they run around the living room.
 Clothing is a learned habit, a product of society, not nature.
+Conversely, children raised in naturist households are less likely to develop a hatred for their bodies.

 OK, but clothing is certainly a good thing, right?
-People can’t revert to animals and go live in the jungle . . . and I agree.
+People can’t revert to animals, to go live in the jungle . . . and I agree.
 I will be the first to admit that “primitivism” is a bad idea.
 Modern society provides access to food and medicine and shelter that I wouldn’t want to live without.
 On the other hand, much of what modern society has given us is also harmful, like the sedentary lifestyle brought on by TV and the Internet, or the salty foods and high-fructose corn syrup that is slowly killing us.
 So we have to choose the good from the bad, and modern society’s obsession with hiding the human body has been and continues to be harmful, to both children and adults.

 Naturism, in all reality, is a non-thing.
 Just like cold is the absence of heat, naturism is the absence of shame.
 Shame can be a good thing for the right reasons.
 It should be shameful to lie, cheat, or steal.
 But simply having a body, and being seen in that body, should never be shameful.
 Naturism, as a movement, exists as a response to an outdated prejudice.